 Flip the heatsink over to reveal the CPU and carrier bracket.
 Flip the carrier lever over to release the CPU, then remove the CPU from the heatsink and carrier assembly.

 6. Remove the carrier bracket from the heatsink.

-2.3.3 Installing the CPU and heatsink (for Type-A heatsink)
+2.3.3 Installing the CPU and heatsink (for Standard model)